Continental Marines: Uniform

 On September 5, 1776, the Naval Committee published the Continental Marines uniform regulations specifying green coats with white facings (lapels, cuffs, and coat lining), with a leather high collar to protect against cutlass slashes and to keep a man's head erect.
-Its memory is preserved by the moniker "Leatherneck", and the high collar on Marine dress uniforms.
+Its memory is preserved by the moniker "Leatherneck", and the high collar on Marine dress uniform.
 Though legend attributes the green color to the traditional color of riflemen, Colonial Marines carried muskets.
 More likely, green cloth was simply plentiful in Philadelphia, and it served to distinguish Marines from the red of the British or the blue of the Continental Army and Navy.
 Also, Sam Nicholas's hunting club wore green uniforms, hence his recommendation to the committee was for green.
 Another possible reason for the green coats with white facings is that they were using captured uniforms as many loyalist units such as the Queen's Own Loyal Provincial Regiment utilized the green-faced white coats.